Skip to main content

 A flat roof may be ideal if you plan to house your chickens in a partially covered area or have a smaller area to work with.

-What size chicken coop should I get?
+What size chicken house should I get?

 Generally, it is recommended that each hen has 2m2 to allow them to be comfortable in their chicken coop.
 However, at a minimum, each hen must have at least 1m2 – ideally, the more space you can give them, the better!